Wangor/EmojiStory/README.md

 }
 ```

+You must be logged in; the reporter is determined from your session.
 Reports are stored for later review by moderators.